ThuHaNgo11/FCJ-exam-platform/README.md

   - Variable name: `SES_EMAIL`
   - Variable value: an email address where email should be sent from.
 This email address should be verified in SES Console.

 #### Build local dev environment
 - Run `npm install`
 - Run `amplify push`
 - Start local dev server: `npm start`
 - Local dev server should run on `http://localhost:3000`

+#### Deploy and Publish
+- Configure hosting:
+    - `amplify add hosting`
+    - `amplify configure hosting` - choose Amazon S3 & Amazon Cloudfront
+    - `amplify publish`, it may take 10-15 minutes.
+When published, the url to your website will be showed in the terminal.

 ## Known limitations
 - The SES service is in a sandbox environment, which allows sending emails to verified identities only.
 - A glitch on Sign in form where sometimes clicking "Sign up" button shows the Sign in tab and vice versa.